John Swinton (journalist): Journalistic career

 Following his stint as a freelancer, Swinton took a permanent position as an editorial writer for the New York Sun in 1875.
-Before he left the Sun in 1883 to launch a newspaper of his own, he delivered at a press dinner the speech he is most famous for today:
+Before he left the Sun in 1883 to launch a newspaper of his own, he attended a press dinner and allegedly gave what has become his most famous speech today (though he is said to have disputed the account, claiming it was "clumsily reported" and contained no "infamous personal confessions"):

 There is no such a thing in America as an independent press, unless it is out in country towns.
 You are all slaves.
 You know it, and I know it.
 There is not one of you who dares to express an honest opinion.
 If you expressed it, you would know beforehand that it would never appear in print.
 I am paid $150 for keeping honest opinions out of the paper I am connected with.
 Others of you are paid similar salaries for doing similar things.
 If I should allow honest opinions to be printed in one issue of my paper, I would be like Othello before twenty-four hours: my occupation would be gone.
 The man who would be so foolish as to write honest opinions would be out on the street hunting for another job.
 The business of a New York journalist is to distort the truth, to lie outright, to pervert, to villify, to fawn at the feet of Mammon, and to sell his country and his race for his daily bread, or for what is about the same — his salary.
 You know this, and I know it; and what foolery to be toasting an "Independent Press"!
 We are the tools and vassals of rich men behind the scenes.
 We are jumping-jacks.
 They pull the string and we dance.
 Our time, our talents, our lives, our possibilities, are all the property of other men.
 We are intellectual prostitutes.